mnishiguchi/blog/_posts/2016-05-10-modal-dialog-with-pure-css.md

 - The code for the functionality is located in a single place.

 #### Disadvantages
-- When I re-visit a URL to open the modal by pressing the back button, the modal dialog is triggered to open.
+- When I press the back button and re-visit the URL where the modal was open, the modal dialog is triggered to open again.
+This behavior is a little strange.
 - It is difficult to prevent the page from scrolling without JavaScript.
-Even if the modal is open, we can still scroll the page from above the overlay, which is a little strange in the material design standpoint.
+Even if the transparent modal overlay is covering the whole page, we can still scroll the page from above the overlay, which is a little strange in the material design standpoint.

-## Things that were challenging to me
+## My solutions to above-mentioned disadvantages
-It was very challenging to me to figure out how to prevent the page from scrolling when the modal is open.
-I came up with these solutions:
+At first, I was trying to prevent the page from scrolling when the modal is open.
+And because I wanted to stick to the pure CSS implementation, it was very challenging to do it.
+In fact, as of now I do not know how to stop the page from scrolling without JS.

+Then after doing experiments by trail and error, I came up with these solutions:

-- Not using transparent color for the overlay background.
+- Not using transparent color for the overlay background so that I do not even see the scrolling page under the overlay, which makes me not worry about it.
-- Covering most of or entirety of the real estate with the dialog box.
 - Giving up on pure CSS implementation and disabling the scrolling using JS.

-I realized that simply not using transparent color solves the problem of the page scrolling because if it is invisible, we do not care even if it is actually scrolling!
+I realized that the simplest solution for the problem of the page scrolling was to simply not use transparent background color because if it is invisible, we do not care even if it is actually scrolling.

 ![]({{ site.baseurl }}/images/20160510_modal_nav_menu_1.png)